cavalen/nginx-workshop-cv/docs/nginx/README.eng.md

 ## 5. Auth using OpenID Connect (OIDC)
 NGINX Plus allows the integration with an Identity Provider (IdP) to authenticate users before "proxying" them to the application or backend.

+> [!CAUTION]
-:warning: This integration us a manual process, it is done with an additional component that must be downloaded from [GitHub](https://github.com/nginxinc/nginx-openid-connect) and configured according to your OIDC environment.
+> This integration us a manual process, it is done with an additional component that must be downloaded from [GitHub](https://github.com/nginxinc/nginx-openid-connect) and configured according to your OIDC environment.

 ```mermaid
 flowchart BT